sbelectronics/5200-ps2/README.md

 Please connect the ps2 controller to the board *before* connecting the board to your atari 5200.

+## Version

+There are two versions of this project, "regular" and "deluxe".
+You can find the code in the respective subdirectories.

+"regular" is the original version, that used the ATTINY861.

+"deluxe" uses an ATMEGA328, and includes a 9-pin connector to allow an atari 2600 stick to be used.

+Please make sure to program your microcontroller with the appropriate code.
+Programming the wrong code will not work, and in the worst case could brick the microcontroller.

 ## Programming

 This project uses a microcontroller, and the microcontroller must be programmed prior to use.